 Expert volunteers on the Board of Directors

-Enveloped in bush flying since birth, a private pilot and company leader, Philippe chairs the Board of Directors and coordinates the work of the directors.
+Enveloped in bush flying since birth, he is a company leader.
+He was Chairman of the Board of Directors from 05/09/1994 to 09/30/2020.
 As an advisor for “Ethics, Communication and Appeals” and financial advisor, he encourages donors to support the right projects and to measure the impact of their donation.

 Paul has worked as a professional for fifteen years in the humanitarian, oil and mining sectors in the most inhospitable regions of Africa.
 Now as a company consultant and director, he helps the organisation manage its human resources, bringing together the flexibility desired in ASF operations and the scrutiny of a professional organisation.

 Marcel LERINCKXAdvisor for “Oblique Aerial Photography”

 Marcel is a pioneer of the oblique aerial photography used by ASF to monitor forests and has recently gained recognition from the scientific world.
 His career spanned more than forty years of private piloting including three ASF missions to Mali, with a specialism in electronics and radio communications, and as a high level technician at a TV channel followed by at a European institution.
 Marcel is now retired.

 Renier graduated in Economic Sciences and is a former captain long-haul at SABENA.
 He has been active at ASF-Belgium since its creation in 1983.
 He has done several missions in Africa as a pilot, flying our aircrafts.
 His long-time experience helps the association in the field of air operations.